ffbear1993/DR-EMD/README.md

-## Artificial signal generation method based on EMD and variants
+## drEMD: Data augmentation based on a decomposition-recombination strategy through EMD

 ### Introduction

-This is an artificial frame generation method using the empirical mode decomposition (EMD) for EEG-based motor imagery BCI and other EEG-type signals.
+It is a method of generating artificial signals through empirical mode decomposition (EMD) and subsequent recombination, originally developed for BCI of EEG-based motor imagery and other EEG-type signals, but which can be extended to any other type of signals/data.

 This method has been applied in the following papers: